 A Second Forage War

-The winter of 1777-1778 was particularly harsh for the Americans, but both sides regularly sent out significant forces to forage for their own side and to interfere with the foraging operations of the other side.
-On February 19th, 1778, with the Continental Army in desperate need of provisions, Brigadier General "Mad" Anthony Wayne led a force across the Delaware River south of Philadelphia on a foraging expedition through southern New Jersey.
-General Howe responded by sending a force of about 4,000 men to harass Wayne.
-However, Wayne moved rapidly northward, gathering provisions, forcing residents to move supplies he could not take away from easy British reach, and occasionally skirmishing with the chasing British.
-Howe sent another force in March under Lieutenant Colonel Charles Mawhood to forage and also to try to force Wayne into battle.
+The winter of 1777-1778 was especially tough for the Americans, but both sides often sent out significant forces to forage for their own troops and to disrupt the other's foraging efforts.
+On February 19th, 1778, with the Continental Army desperately needing supplies, Brigadier General "Mad" Anthony Wayne led a force across the Delaware River south of Philadelphia on a foraging mission through southern New Jersey.
+General Howe responded by sending about 4,000 men to disrupt Wayne.
+However, Wayne moved quickly north, collecting provisions, forcing residents to move supplies he couldn't take, and occasionally skirmishing with the British pursuing him.
+Howe sent another force in March under Lieutenant Colonel Charles Mawhood to forage and try to force Wayne into a fight.

 ![]() |